Disclosure: This post may contain affiliate links. I earn from any qualifying purchases, at no additional cost to you.

 5. Hippie Culture

 This extreme side of North Goa still witnesses the hippie culture that was predominant in Goa a few decades ago.
 When I first visited Arambol in 2018, I remember seeing foreigners dressed like actual modern hippies everywhere in Arambol.
 It was such a new and fascinating sight!
 While the travel ban may have kept most of them away, Arambol still celebrates this culture.
 Even today you will find plenty of vegan cafes, trance music being played, and an overall hippie feel to Arambol beach, Goa.
+Visiting the vegan cafes, dancing, and enjoying the hippie culture is what Arambol is famous for.

 6. Hop Over to the Nearby Beaches